 The cerebrum is the largest part of the brain.
 It is made of a left and a right hemisphere.
-In most people, the right hemisphere is in charge of the functions on the left-side of the body and many cognitive functions.
+The right hemisphere is in charge of the functions on the left-side of the body and many cognitive functions.

 A right-side stroke happens when the blood supply to the right side of the brain is interrupted.
 Without oxygen and nutrients from blood, the brain tissue quickly dies.